ietf-ccamp-wg/draft-ietf-ccamp-flexigrid-yang/draft-ietf-ccamp-flexigrid-yang.md

 ~~~~
 {: #fig-topo title="Topology Example"}

-In order to configure a network media channel to interconnect
-transponders A and E, first of all we have to populate the flexi-grid
-topology YANG model with all elements in the network:
+In order to configure a flexi-grid network to interconnect transponders A and E, first of all we have to populate the flexi-grid topology YANG model with all elements in the network:

 - We define the transponders within nodes A and E as tunnel
 termination points (TTPs) and provide their internal local link